-The origins of the Company date back to 1950 with the incorporation of Gibson Petroleum Marketing Co.
+The origins of the Company date back to the 1950s with the incorporation of Gibson Petroleum Marketing Co.
 Ltd., which started marketing petroleum products in 1953.
 In 1954, Gibson entered the pipeline business with the creation of Gibson Crude Oil Purchasing Co.
 Ltd. and the construction of a pipeline gathering system in Alberta.
 In 1955, the Company began its oil trucking operations and subsequently expanded these operations throughout Western Canada and the U.S. through organic growth and various acquisitions.
 In 1957, the Company built its first oil terminal facility in Hardisty, Alberta, connected into the Interprovincial Pipeline, moving oil from Western Canada to the east.
-In 1988, the Company entered the propane business with the purchase of James Propane Calgary Ltd., followed by the purchase of Canwest in 1990, and subsequently expanded its propane operations throughout Western Canada, Manitoba and the Northwest Territories.
+In 1988, the Company entered the propane business with the purchase of James Propane Calgary Ltd., followed by the purchase of Canwest Propane ULC in 1990, and subsequently expanded its propane operations throughout Western Canada, Manitoba and the Northwest Territories.
 In 2002, the Company entered the crude oil processing business with the purchase of a heavy crude oil processing facility in Moose Jaw, Saskatchewan.

 From inception and through most of its years in operation, the Company was a subsidiary of Hunting PLC, a United Kingdom-based energy services company listed on the London Stock Exchange.
 However, on December 12, 2008, the Company was acquired by an indirect wholly owned subsidiary of R/C Guitar Cooperatief U.A., a Dutch Co-op owned by investment funds affiliated with Riverstone Holdings.
 In 2010, Gibson expanded its crude oil hauling and NGL businesses in the U.S. with the acquisition of Taylor Companies, LLC.
 On June 15, 2011, the Company completed an IPO on the TSX.
 Over the course of 2011 and early 2012, Riverstone Holdings liquidated its ownership of the Company.
-In 2012, Gibson acquired OMNI Energy Services Inc. to expand into environmental and production services businesses in the U.S. In 2014 the Company expanded its propane operations through the acquisitions of Stittco Energy Limited and Cal-Gas Inc. From 2010 through 2016, the company announced commitments to construct a total of 6.4 million barrels of storage at its Edmonton and Hardisty terminals.
+In 2012, Gibson acquired OMNI Energy Services Inc. to expand into environmental and production services businesses in the U.S. In 2014, the Company expanded its propane operations through the acquisitions of Stittco Energy Limited and Cal-Gas Inc. From 2010 through 2017, the Company announced commitments to construct a total of 7.5 million barrels of storage at its Edmonton and Hardisty terminals.
+In 2017, the Company divested its Industrial Propane business unit.

-Developments Since 2017
+Developments Since 2018